SaraM92/SSA/README.md

 Before starting:
 ----------------
 1. KLEE only handles fixed-point operations, so, if the application has operations with non-fixed-point operators, the user needs to convert these operations into fixed-point first before inputting it to the tool.
+To read more about KLEE, please visit this website: http://klee.github.io/docs/

 Using SSA:
 -----------